LOADING ...

 (O'Connor, Clayton, Simenon, Reynolds)

-is more in us than we know about.
+There is more in us than we about.
 The famine, which happened 150 years ago.

-It three at most.
-Things that happen than were handed on from father
+It three lifetimes at most.
+Things that happen were handed on from father

-of Irish now, that it is the carrier for this kind of feeling, and for this
+of Irish music now, that it is the carrier for this of feeling, and for this

-kind of emotion, that we have no other for it because politically we
+kind of emotion, that we no other expression for it because politically we

 deny it, intellectually we deny it.
 Our literature ....... deal with this,

-our sentiment doesn with this.
-But music, it in the music, it seems to me.
+our sentiment doesn deal with this.
+But music, it in the music, it to me.

-The culture can actually those things in al kinds of visible ways, in gesture,
+The culture can actually carry those things in al of visible ways, in gesture,

 in movement, in language, in and in music.